Arsenate-reducing bacteria

 Arsenate-reducing bacteria are bacteria which reduce arsenates.
 Arsenate-reducing bacteria are ubiquitous in arsenic-contaminated groundwater (aqueous environment).

-Arsenates are salts or esters of arsenic acid (H_{3}AsO_{4}), consisting of the ion AsO_{4}^{3−}.
+Arsenates are salts or esters of arsenic acid (H3AsO4), consisting of the ion AsO4(3-).
 They are moderate oxidizers that can be reduced to arsenites and to arsine.
 Arsenate can serve as a respiratory electron acceptor for oxidation of organic substrates and H_{2}S or H_{2}.

 Arsenates occur naturally in minerals such as adamite, alarsite, legrandite, and erythrite, and as hydrated or anhydrous arsenates.
 Arsenates are similar to phosphates since arsenic (As) and phosphorus (P) occur in group 15 (or VA) of the periodic table.
 Unlike phosphates, arsenates are not readily lost from minerals due to weathering.
 They are the predominant form of inorganic arsenic in aqueous aerobic environments.
 On the other hand, arsenite is more common in anaerobic environments, more mobile, and more toxic than arsenate.
 Arsenite is 25–60 times more toxic and more mobile than arsenate under most environmental conditions.

 Arsenate can lead to poisoning, since it can replace inorganic phosphate in the glyceraldehyde-3-phosphate --> 1,3-biphosphoglycerate step of glycolysis, producing 1-arseno-3-phosphoglycerate instead.
-Although glycolysis continues, 1 ATP molecule is lost.
+Although glycolysis continues, one ATP molecule is lost.
 Thus, arsenate is toxic due to its ability to uncouple glycolysis.

 Arsenate can also inhibit pyruvate conversion into acetyl-CoA, thereby blocking the TCA cycle, resulting in additional loss of ATP.

 Niche

-Arsenate is the major arsenic form in oxidizing environments; however, in one study, bacteria from arsenic-contaminated soil at a smelter site was able to reduce As(+5) to As(+3) under anaerobic conditions at arsenic concentration as high as 75 mg/L.
+Arsenate is the major arsenic form in oxidizing environments; however, in one study, bacteria from arsenic-contaminated soil at a smelter site was able to reduce As(V) to As(III) under anaerobic conditions at arsenic concentration as high as 75 mg/L.

 Arsenate-respiring bacteria and Archaea have also recently been isolated from a diversity of natural environments, including freshwater streams and sediments, alkaline and saline lakes, and hot springs.
 However, arsenate-reducing bacteria may exist in low numbers until provided with new sources of carbon especially and possibly the selective pressure of higher concentrations of arsenic.

 Some common locations with arsenate reducing bacteria that is causing major contamination problems by releasing arsenic into drinking water in shallow wells include Bangladesh, the American Midwest, and the Canadian Maritime Provinces.

 Ecological importance & markers

-Arsenic(+3) fuels anoxygenic photosynthesis, such as in hot spring biofilms of Mono Lake, California.
+Arsenic(III) fuels anoxygenic photosynthesis, such as in hot spring biofilms of Mono Lake, California.
 Anoxygenic photosynthesis, or photosynthesis that does not produce oxygen and is common with photosynthetic bacteria and certain cyanobacteria, uses electron donors other than water to reduce CO_{2} for incorporation into biomass.
 This mechanism of photoautotrophy usually uses hydrogen sulfide (H_{2}S) as an electron donor and a single photosystem as a catalyst, oxidizing sulfide to sulfur and sulfate to support the growth of phototrophs in anoxic sulfidic environments exposed to light, such as laminated microbial mats and pycnoclines of stratified lakes.